 The Jupyter Notebook combines three components (from the docs):

 The notebook web application: An interactive web application for writing and running code interactively and authoring notebook documents.

 Kernels: Separate processes started by the notebook web application that runs users’ code in a given language (e.g. python, R, Julia, Go, and more -- get the full list of kernels from the wiki) and returns output back to the notebook web application.
 The kernel also handles things like computations for interactive widgets, tab completion and introspection.

 Notebook documents: Self-contained documents that contain a representation of all content visible in the notebook web application, including inputs and outputs of the computations, narrative text, equations, images, and rich media representations of objects.
 Each notebook document has its own kernel.
 You can export your notebook as many other formats, even LaTex and PDF!

-You can install jupyter notebooks and some key kernels on your computer in a few ways:
+You can install Jupyter notebooks and some key kernels on your computer in a few ways:

 If you're comfortable with the terminal you can also install Jupyter Notebooks with pip:

 python3 -m pip install --upgrade pip python3 -m pip install jupyter jupyter notebooks # launches the notebook interface